Chevy-Lu/Stellar-Offline-Multisig/README.md

 - Enables the user to be their own multisig service provider.
 - Set up multisig with your own keypair, not one by a third party generated in a connected environment.
 - A wallet with multisig enabled will keep your funds safe even if your wallet gets compromised.
+- This is a satandalone tool, it can run just using an internet browser.

 ## Screenshots: